bigcommerce/catalyst/README.md

 * Node.js 18+

 You may wish to use Node Version Manager, or [nvm (GitHub)](https://github.com/nvm-sh/nvm#installing-and-updating), to facilitate moving back and forth between different versions of node.
-You can install nvm using either the instructions at the preceding link or your package manager of choice.
+You can install nvm using either the instructions at the preceding link or your operating system package manager of choice.

 This project uses [corepack (nodejs.org)](https://nodejs.org/api/corepack.html) to install and enable the [pnpm (pnpm.io)](https://pnpm.io/) package manager.
 Corepack comes bundled with Node 18, so you do not need to install either of these packages on their own.

 ## Getting Started

-1. [Fork the project repository (GitHub)](https://github.com/bigcommerce/catalyst), then clone the project to your local environment:
+1. [Fork the project repository (GitHub)](https://docs.github.com/en/get-started/quickstart/fork-a-repo), then clone the project to your local environment:

 ```shell
 git clone git@github.com:{yourGitHubUsername}/catalyst.git && cd catalyst